 The SEA Directive has an added value on the account that it enhances a more upstream approach.
-For instance, inasmuch as land planning regulations allow the realization of public or private projects, environmental concerns must be taken into account at the earliest stage, when conceiving the land-planning regulation, not at the time of construction.
+For instance, inasmuch as land planning regulations allow the realisation of public or private projects, environmental concerns must be taken into account at the earliest stage, when conceiving the land-planning regulation, not at the time of construction.
 It is certainly more effective first to assess the overall impact of all the roads encapsulated in a highways project than to single out every road without any broader assessment.

-The CJEU ruled recently that the examination carried out to determine whether the plan is not subject to an SEA 'is necessarily limited to the question as to whether it can be excluded, on the basis of objective information, that that plan or project will have a significant effect on the site concerned.'
-105
+The CJEU ruled recently that the examination carried out to determine whether the plan is not subject to an SEA 'is necessarily limited to the question as to whether it can be excluded, on the basis of objective information, that that plan or project will have a significant effect on the site concerned.'137 Accordingly, where a plan subject to an AIA, it is consequently subject to an SEA.

 That being said, it ought to be remembered that there is a difference in substance between the different assessments.
-Given that the bulk of the information in the AIA relates to ecosystemic data, the Habitats AIA is more targeted as well as far less multidisciplinary than the traditional EIA or the SEA.
-106 Conversely, the AIA provides a much clearer picture, and a more in-depth analysis of the impacts on habitats.
-It is therefore not necessary to take into consideration all the environmental impacts of the project (effects on archaeological resources, cultural heritage or human health) as it needs only to 'be subject to appropriate assessment of its implications for the site in view of the site's conservation objectives'.
-Furthermore, the SEA and EIA Directives expressly entail a participatory process.
+Given that the bulk of the information in the AIA relates to ecosystemic data, the Habitats AIA is more targeted as well as far less multidisciplinary than the traditional EIA or the SEA.138 Conversely, the AIA provides a much clearer picture, and a more in-depth analysis of the impacts on habitats.
+It is therefore not necessary to take into consideration all the environmental impacts of the project (effects on archaeological resources, cultural heritage or human health, etc.) as it needs only